 The Story of Chicken Stuffed Eggplant

-Eggplant vegetable is native to the southeastern part of Turkey but I haven’t found any written historical record about when and how does it involve the Ottoman cuisine yet.
-During one of my business trips to Konya city, I have heard that this delicious dish has been first found in the Seljuk Empire period.
+The eggplant vegetable is native to the southeastern part of Turkey but I haven’t found any written historical record about when and how it is involved in Ottoman cuisine yet.
+During one of my business trips to Konya city, I heard that this delicious dish has been first found in the Seljuk Empire period.
 As you know, Konya city was the capital city of the Seljuk Empire.

-Even if we don’t have any written historical record about this delicious dish, I am glad to know that this dish has been cooking in our cuisine since the great Seljuk Empire period.
+Even if we don’t have any written historical records about this delicious dish, I am glad to know that this dish has been cooked in our cuisine since the great Seljuk Empire period.

 Where to eat Chicken Stuffed Eggplant?

 Most of the restaurants in Turkey cook Stuffed Eggplant with ground beef; however, there are few restaurants that exist to cook this dish with chicken meat.
 For some reason, if you ever visit Konya city, I recommend you to stop by Kos Lezzet Sofrasi restaurant to eat Chicken Stuffed Eggplant.

 Chicken Stuffed Eggplant